Well That Explains a Lot

 And I mentioned it's one of my favorite treatises on mythology.
-What I didn't mention is the lights-on moment I got the first time I picked up this book, which is ... well, apparently I've got a bizarre worldview.
+What I didn't mention is the lights-on moment I got the first time I picked up this book, which is ... well, apparently my worldview is kinda weird.
 I think I see the world from a mythological frame of mind, rather than from a contemporary empirical one.
 Well that explains some things, I thought.

 In today's post, I want to start compiling the passages I like best, the ones that define what it means to interact with the world mythologically.
 Here goes.